Animal Breeding And Health

 The company has an internal policy on the use of antibiotics in the poultry chain in Brazil, developed by veterinarians specializing in animal health for agricultural purposes.
 This document describes the general guidelines on antibiotics and how the company has been addressing this issue.

-Besides, BRF has reduced the use of antibiotics considered by the World Health Organization (WHO) to be critical for use in human medicine.
-No antibiotics considered to be highly critical and important for human health by the WHO (HPCIA — Highest Priority Critically Important Antimicrobials) are used in the poultry chain in Brazil.
-We are working to reduce the use of these active ingredients in the pig breeding chain and to withdraw them from poultry production in Turkey.
+Antibiotics should never be used to promote weight gain or growth in animals, or increase the efficiency of animal feed.In addition, BRF has reduced the use of antibiotics considered by the World Health Organization (WHO) as critical to human health.
+All antibiotics considered highly critical and important for human health by who (HPCIA - Highest Priority Critically Important Antimicorbials) are not used in the poultry chain globally (Brazil and Turkey).
+HPCIA antibiotics were withdrawn from use in Turkey as of June 2021 demonstrating the company's commitment to the topic.
+We are working hard to reduce the use of this class of active ingredients in the pig chain.

-As an alternative to antibiotics, vaccines, prebiotics and probiotics are used in animal food.
-All of these improvements would not have been possible if we did not follow animal welfare guidelines.
-Animals under welfare experience have fewer periods of stress, which helps to keep their immune system strengthened to fight pathogens.
+As an alternative to the use of antibiotics, vaccines, prebiotics and probiotics are used in the rations, besides biosecurity protocols.
+All these improvements would not be possible if we did not follow the animal welfare guidelines.
+Animals in welfare situation go through less stress periods, which helps to keep the immune system strong to fight the pathogens.

 With the objective of making progress in welfare initiatives, we have part of our production working with ongoing environmental enrichment practices.